 I want to create opportunity through engagement, advocacy, and philanthropy.
-I support organizations and people who live these issues.
+I support and consult with organizations, boards, and people who live these issues.
 I advocate for systemic and structural changes.
 I connect people who can catalyze each other.
 I try not to tell experts how to do things when they know better.
 But I will share my expertise when it will help.

 More specific information on LinkedIn.

 I want to acknowledge that the land I am on was the land of the Coastal Salish people.

 I came up with the idea for this blog after I resigned from a board in complete frustration.
 I shared the story with some friends at dinner one night – which was very cathartic.
 We were an involved group.
 Everyone had served on many boards.
 Everyone had a story – or two or three.
 We shared our stories.
 We all felt much better.

 “Awesome,” I said, “Getting it out is great.
 But what are the lessons learned?
 We all want to be good leaders.
 We all want to do good.
 How can we do it better next time?”